dzeke/ColoradoRiverCollaborate/MinimumDrawdownElevations/README.md

 and plots historical Lake Powell elevation along with a Minimum Drawdown and Catastrohpic elevations for Lake Powell.
 The script additionally loads reservoir bathymetry and key reservoir elevations to add to the plot.
-The script additionally calculates the buffer volume between the 2 elevati2ons and annotates the two elevations on the plot.
+The script additionally calculates the buffer volume between the 2 elevations and annotates the two elevations on the plot.

+This work generates Figure 2 in:
+Brittany Fager, David Rosenberg, Erik Porse (2026).
+"Why communicating minimum drawdown elevations for Lake Powell and Lake Mead can mitigate risks of volatile Colorado River flow." *Utah State University Digital Commons*. https://doi.org/10.15142/h11w-a657.

 We use data download and aggregate functions in the subfolder **AutoReadUSBRData**.